 I’ve helped lots of consultants and coaches close more contracts, so I know I can help you with how you present the offer and the price whether in written form or verbally, or both.

-I’m very successful at closing and enrolling clients, not only for my own consulting proposals and coaching programmes, but also for our year-long $20k ACES program (who I partner with as a business strategist/coach).
+I’m very successful at closing and enrolling clients, not only for my own consulting proposals and coaching programmes, but also for our year-long $20k ACES business acceleration program (who I partner with as a business strategist/coach).

-But closing a sale is always first and foremost about serving not selling – making sure someone makes a decision that is right for them and helping them get out of their own way to take that decision.
+Closing a sale is always first and foremost about serving not selling – making sure someone makes a decision that is right for them and helping them get out of their own way to take that decision.